uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Since 1982, the requirement for corroboration was specifically dropped for sexual offences, and it was never required for non-sexual offences.[^122]
 The Commission is concerned that a continued insistence on corroboration has resulted in discriminatory treatment of Aboriginal victims.

-Few criminal prosecutions
+### Few criminal prosecutions

 The Commission has been able to identify fewer than fifty convictions stemming from allegations of abuse at residential schools.
 This figure is insignificant compared with the nearly 38,000 claims of sexual and serious physical abuse that were submitted as part of the Independent Assessment Process (IAP), set up under the Settlement Agreement.[^123]

 Although there were not many prosecutions for sexual abuse, there were even fewer charges of physical abuse brought against former school staff.
-The rcmp’s own report suggests that the E Division Task Force viewed physical assaults against Aboriginal children as being less serious than sexual abuse.
+The RCMP’s own report suggests that the E Division Task Force viewed physical assaults against Aboriginal children as being less serious than sexual abuse.
-The rcmp attributed complaints by former students about assaults as evidence of a “culture clash between the rigid, ‘spare the rod, spoil the child’ Christian attitude, and the more permissive Native tradition of child-rearing.”[^124]
+The RCMP attributed complaints by former students about assaults as evidence of a “culture clash between the rigid, ‘spare the rod, spoil the child’ Christian attitude, and the more permissive Native tradition of child-rearing.”[^124]
 This preconception undoubtedly affected the number of prosecutions that occurred for physical abuse at the schools.

-Civil litigation
+### Civil litigation

 Having generally failed to find justice through police investigations and criminal prosecutions, residential school Survivors increasingly turned to the civil justice system in the 1990s, bringing lawsuits against abusers as well as the federal government and the churches that operated the schools.
 The Canadian legal system, however, was prepared to consider only some of the harms that the Survivors suffered—generally, those harms caused by sexual and sometimes physical abuse.
 It refused to consider on the merits the Survivors’ claims relating to loss of language, culture, family attachment, and violation of Treaty rights to education.
 The Canadian legal system refused to consider the claims that Survivors brought on behalf of their parents and their children.
-It also refused to provide
+It also refused to provide<!--x-->
 remedies for the collective harms that residential schools caused to Aboriginal nations and communities.

 Residential school litigation has been extremely complex, expensive, and lengthy.
 It has been especially difficult for the Survivors, many of whom were revictimized through explicit questioning and adversarial treatment by the Government of Canada, the churches, and even their own lawyers.

-Limitation periods
+### Limitation periods

 Within the Canadian justice system, complainants in civil proceedings have a limited period of time in which to file suit.
 If they wait too long after the harm they have suffered, they may not be allowed to pursue their claim because of a provincial statute of limitation.